-If the above does not apply, a Council member may only accept the tickets or invitation to the social function if the tickets or invitation are received as an incident of protocol or social obligation, but the member must complete a Statement of Disclosure (above form) if:
+If a Council member is offered tickets to events or invitations to social functions, a Council member may only accept the tickets or invitation if received as an incident of protocol or social obligation.
+The Council member must complete a Statement of Disclosure (above form) if:

+• the tickets or invitation to events or social functions received and accepted by a Council member is valued at more than \$50;

+OR

-- the tickets or invitation received and accepted by a Council member is valued at more than \$50; OR - more than one Gift is received and accepted by a Council member from one source where the total value of the Gifts in a 12-month period exceeds \$100.
+• more than one ticket or invitation to events or social functions is received and accepted by a Council member from one source where the total value of the tickets or invitation in a 12-month period exceeds \$100.